aio-libs/aiojobs/docs/api.rst

          The method respects :attr:`pending_limit` now.

+   .. py:method:: shield(coro)
+      :async:

+      Protect an awaitable from being cancelled.

+      This is a drop-in replacement for :func:`asyncio.shield`, with the addition of tracking the shielded task in the scheduler.
+This can be used to ensure that shielded tasks will actually be completed on application shutdown.

+   .. py:method:: wait_and_close(timeout=60)
+      :async:

+      Wait for currently scheduled tasks to finish gracefully for the given *timeout*.
+Then proceed with closing the scheduler, where any remaining tasks will be cancelled.

    .. py:method:: close()
       :async:

-      Close scheduler and all its jobs.
+      Close scheduler and all its jobs by cancelling the tasks and then waiting on them.

-      It finishing time for particular job exceeds :attr:`close_timeout` this job is logged by
+      It finishing time for a particular job exceeds :attr:`close_timeout` the job is logged by :meth:`call_exception_handler`.
-      :meth:`call_exception_handler`.

    .. attribute:: exception_handler